yancyribbens/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 small amounts of currency.
 Every request for data pertaining to a DID could be serviced only if the requester meets the payment requested by the individual.
-Instead of receiving a microtransaction, the DID owner may chose to make their DID available to entities free.
+Instead of receiving a microtransaction, the DID owner may chose to make their DID available to external entities for free.
 Furthermore, an algorithm could be constructed to parse arbitrary blockchains in search of a DID with matching criteria.
 This could be done by identifying which addresses are associated with DIDs and either following the public information or negotiate payment.